 Safeguarding Policy

 This document is hosted on our website for public viewing.
 Copies can also be emailed on request to clients who use our services.
-Clients can also request a copy of Lexxic’s Safeguarding Reporting Process.
-If anyone wishes to raise concerns about abuse of an individual, they can contact us via safeguarding@lexxic.com.
-All our employees and Associates complete mandatory safeguarding training that is refreshed annually, and we have a clear documented process for reporting safeguarding concerns, which all employees know how to access.
+Clients can also request a copy of Lexxic’s External Safeguarding Reporting Procedure.
+If anyone wishes to raise concerns about abuse of an individual, they can contact us via externalsafeguarding@lexxic.com.
+All our employees and Associates complete mandatory safeguarding training that is refreshed annually, and we have a clear documented procedure for reporting safeguarding concerns, which all employees know how to access.

 Scope